kzuogithub/GetAndCleanData/CodeBook.md

 - tBodyGyroJerkMean

-**Variable1 to Variable 563 are descripted as follow:**

-***There are two new variables created: Subject and acType (Activity Type)***
+**There are 563 variables in dataset, Subject and acType are two new created variables**

 Subject: Integer,  Value between 1 and 30

-acType: CHAR
+acType (Activity Type): CHAR
  Activity Code
 1. Walking
 2. Walking – Upstairs
 3. Walking – Downstairs
 4. Sitting
 5. Standing
 6. Laying

+**Variable 1 to Variable 561 are descripted as follow:**

 ***Variable 1-40 are Body Acceleration Measurements, by X, Y and Z axial, respectively:***
 •	Mean